-In the event of a disagreement in the interpretation of the provisions of this Agreement, or amendments and/or modifications thereto, that cannot be resolved at the operating level, the area(s) of disagreement will be stated in writing by each party and presented to the other parties for consideration.
-If agreement on interpretation is not reached within thirty (30) days, the parties will forward the written presentation of the disagreement to their respective more senior officials within their respective organizations for appropriate resolution, and/or dispute resolution resources available to the Departments such as the U.S. Department of Justice Legal Offices.
+In the event of a disagreement in the interpretation of the provisions of this Agreement, or amendments and/or modifications thereto, that cannot be resolved at the operating level, the areas of disagreement will be stated in writing by each party and presented to the other parties for consideration.
+If agreement on interpretation is not reached within thirty (30) days, the parties will forward the written presentation of the disagreement to senior officials within their respective organizations for appropriate resolution, and/or make use of dispute resolution resources as may be available to the Departments.